mehv3123/Customer-Risk-Intelligenec-Analytical-dashboard/README.md

 By enabling real-time monitoring and interactive exploration through slicers and dynamic visuals, this dashboard empowers decision-makers to:

-Reduce customer churn through targeted interventions
+1.Reduce customer churn through targeted interventions

-Strengthen fraud prevention strategies
+2.Strengthen fraud prevention strategies

-Prioritize high-risk channels and locations
+3.Prioritize high-risk channels and locations

-Improve the organization’s overall risk management framework
+4.Improve the organization’s overall risk management framework

 Overall, the dashboard transforms raw synthetic data into actionable intelligence, offering a scalable foundation for future enhancements such as predictive churn modelling, anomaly detection, and automated fraud alerts.